adambedingfield/team-generator/README.md

 ## Usage<br>
 This application is easy to use and is free to be used by the public.
 ## Webpage<br>
-Once you have answered the questions an html document will be created along with a style sheet displaying your team which can be found in the dist folder.
+Once you have answered the questions an html document will be created along with a style sheet displaying your team which can be found in the dist folder.<br>
-An example webpage is show below as well as an individual card.
+An example webpage is shown below as well as an individual card.
 ![layou](./img/layout.png)
 ![card](./img/card.png)
 ## Technology<br>